Contribute Data to EMODnet

 Which one are you?

 Scientists who share their data have increased citation rates (Piwowar and Vision, 2013).
 In addition, shared datasets can be identified and cited through digital object identifiers (DOIs).
-A DOI citation index could become a way to measure impact of research in the future.
+A DOI citation index has become a way to measure impact of research in the future.

 Data-sharing avoids duplication of efforts and resource wasting and can reduce environmental impact.
 It has become a requirement from many funding agencies supporting observational networks, particularly when the data collection has been supported with public funding.